-Lift Clarinet Academy artistic directors and teaching performance faculty Wesley Ferreira and Jana Starling host guest Alan Kay 2020.
+Lift Clarinet Academy artistic directors and teaching performance faculty Wesley Ferreira and Jana Starling host guest Alan Kay in 2022.

 Colorado State University

 Artistic Director & Faculty